How To Reverse A Fatty Liver

 A Fatty Liver Needs Time to Heal

-The worst advice you could get for a fatty liver is to eat everything in moderation, because one alcoholic drink could take four days for your liver to recover.
-You can’t heal the liver if you do things in moderation such as alcohol.
-Let the liver recover completely by staying away from alcohol.
+The worst advice you can get on how to reverse a fatty liver is to eat everything in moderation because one alcoholic drink can take four days for your liver to recover from.
+You can’t heal the liver if you do things in moderation such as drinking alcohol.
+Let the liver recover completely by staying away from alcohol entirely.

-2 Simple Steps to Reverse a Fatty Liver
+How to Reverse a Fatty Liver in Two Simple Steps

 1. Stop the things that are destroying the liver.

-It’s so important to eliminate things from your life and diet that are destroying your liver.
-This means NO alcohol – it destroys the liver.
+It’s so important to eliminate the risk factors from your life and the fatty liver diet destroying your liver.
+This means no alcohol!
 You can’t get away with drinking every night.

 The liver does not do well with deep-fried foods.
-Corn oil and hydrogenated oils are BAD.
+Corn oil and hydrogenated oils are bad, too.

 2. Add the things that heal the liver.

-The bitter vegetables such as collard greens, spinach, mustard greens, dandelion, kale, and radishes – the real bitter foods heal the liver.
+- Bitter vegetables such as collard greens, spinach, mustard greens, dandelion, kale, and radishes are great additions to your low-carb diet or plant-based diet because they help heal the liver.
 The more bitter they are, the better.
 Consume them on a regular basis.
 If you can’t seem to get them down, go with a vegetable blend such as the one I created for my patients called Organic Cruciferous Food.

-The vegetables that are the best are included in this cruciferous blend formula – garlic, turmeric, parsley (has the most vitamin A of any vegetables), Brussels sprouts, kale (has the second most vitamin A of the vegetables), and cabbage.
+- The vegetables included in this cruciferous blend formula – garlic, turmeric, parsley (has the most vitamin A of any vegetables), Brussels sprouts, kale (has the second most vitamin A of the vegetables), and cabbage.

-ACV in water, 1 teaspoon a few times a day can help strip off the fat from the liver.
-It cleans out some of the toxic wastes in the liver (and some of the fat).
+- One teaspoon of apple cider vinegar mixed with water a few times a day can help strip off the fat from the liver.
+It cleans out some of the toxic wastes in the liver (and some of the fat) as well.

-The B vitamins are also important.
+- The B vitamins are also important in your well-balanced diet.
 Vitamin B2, choline, and folate are the B vitamins that help your liver regenerate over time.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.